AMRC-FactoryPlus/amrc-connectivity-stack/docs/git-server.md

 sits at the same commit as the pulled branch before a pull operation, it will be updated to the pulled commit after the pull.
 Otherwise it will be left alone.
-This allows for automatic pulls unless and until the local adminstrator decides to make their own commits, from which point merges from the pulled branch will need to be made manually.
+This allows for automatic pulls unless and until the local administrator decides to make their own commits, from which point merges from the pulled branch will need to be made manually.
 A `merge` branch can be hard-reset to the pulled branch to reactivate automatic merging.